VISA TIPS • DOCUMENT PREPARATION

 Country / Region Visa Application Border Control / Travel

-Schengen Area Digital accepted (upload), but printed preferred for visa centre visits.
-Both accepted, but printed strongly recommended.
+Schengen Area Digital uploads are accepted, but printed copies are preferred for visa centre visits.
+Both are accepted, but printed copies are strongly recommended.

-United Kingdom Digital upload (online application) is fine.
-Digital accepted, but officers may ask for a printed copy if they need to keep it.
+United Kingdom Digital upload through online applications is acceptable.
+Digital copies are accepted, but officers may still request printed versions.

-Australia / NZ Digital accepted (upload).
-Digital accepted, but printed is safer.
+Australia / New Zealand Digital uploads are accepted.
+Digital copies are accepted, but printed copies are safer.

-UAE / Dubai Digital accepted for e‑visa, but printed often required for visa‑on‑arrival.
-Printed certificate strongly recommended; many airlines check before boarding.
+UAE / Dubai Digital copies may work for e-visas, but printed documents are often required for visa-on-arrival.
+Printed certificates are strongly recommended and may be checked before boarding.

-⚠️ Important: Even if digital is accepted, a printed copy is your backup.
-In rare cases, officers may ask to keep the document, which you cannot do with a digital version.
+⚠️ Important: Even if digital copies are accepted, printed documents act as a reliable backup.
+In some cases, officers may need to keep a copy for records.

 How to Prepare Your Insurance Document

-1. Save the original PDF from your insurer.
-Don't take screenshots.
+1. Save the original PDF received from your insurer.
+Avoid screenshots.

-3. Keep a digital copy on your phone and in your email as a backup.
+3. Keep a digital backup on your phone and in your email account.

-4. Carry multiple copies if traveling with family (one per person, plus extras).
+4. Carry extra copies when traveling with family or groups.

 When you order travel insurance from us, you receive:

-Print it, carry it digitally, and travel with confidence.
+Print it, save it digitally, and travel with confidence.

 Get Your Insurance – Ready to Print & Present

 Order your verifiable travel insurance today.
-Instant PDF delivery, ready to print or upload.
-Just $5.
+Instant PDF delivery, ready for printing or online upload.
+Starting from just $5.